tan12082001/Project-To-Do-List/README.md

 ### Usage

-To run the project, if you are using a Code Editor make use of live server.
+To run the project, if you are using a Code Editor make use of a live server.
 If you are working with webpack you can run the local host.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>